Our Services

 ConnectedLE ABC Framework of Mental Wellbeing

 The Framework was developed with a working group of health professionals, lived experience informed advisory group, and representatives from the across healthcare, education, legal and academic sectors.
-The Framework outlines a set of guiding principles for clinical governance to ensure the delivery of safe and high-quality mental healthcare education.
+The Framework outlines a set of guiding principles for care governance to ensure the delivery of safe and high-quality mental health education.

 The Framework has been established to: